cgrinker/bored/docs/parser_frontend_milestones.md

 - Parser unit test suite running under `ctest` with deterministic fixtures.
 - Documentation updated (this doc plus references from `relational_layer_design.md`).
 - Parser module capable of translating basic DDL SQL into existing dispatcher request structs with actionable diagnostics.

+### Appendix: Grammar Extension Guidelines
+- Keep new grammar rules in `src/parser/grammar.cpp` scoped to the smallest sensible region; prefer `namespace`-local structs when the rule is an implementation detail.
+Name rules using `<entity>_<role>_rule` to mirror existing patterns (`default_expression_rule`, `schema_embedded_statement_rule`).
+- Use dedicated parse-state structs for per-statement context that carries mutable state between actions; avoid globals and reset state at rule boundaries (see `CreateTableParseState`).
+- Implement PEGTL action specialisations only when a rule needs semantic side effects.
+Fall back to the default templated no-op action otherwise to keep compile times low and intent clear.
+- Normalise parsed text through helpers such as `trim_copy` before storing it in AST nodes.
+This keeps downstream consumers from re-implementing whitespace stripping.
+- Surface diagnostics for ambiguous or unsupported constructs immediately during parsing.
+Reuse `make_parse_error` for PEGTL exceptions and append custom diagnostics for logical validations (duplicate column names, duplicate schema targets).
+- Extend the Catch2 suite alongside every grammar change.
+Add positive coverage to the relevant `parser_ddl_*` tests and negative coverage that exercises diagnostics; remember to update `CMakeLists.txt` if new test translation units are introduced.